SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 391 SOCIOLOGY OF ADDICTION

 Prerequisite: SOC 100.
 Alcohol and drug abuse as a social problem and a sociological phenomenon; nature of drug and alcohol abuse, the situations in which this behavior occurs, and the characteristics of users; legal, medical, and other efforts made to influence addicts.
-Offered fall only.
+Offered occasionally.

 SOC 392 SOCIOLOGY OF SEXUAL BEHAVIOR

 Prerequisite: SOC 100.
 Recent sociological findings concerning sexual behavior as a social process; the nature of various sexual practices, such as homosexuality and sadomasochism in light of sociological theory; sociological literature concerning sexual behavior with special emphasis on the interactionist approach.
-Offered spring only.
+Offered occasionally.

 SOC 393 SOCIOLOGY OF MENTAL ILLNESS